komatsuben/sumika-san/README.md

 # 🌸 Sumika
-A project that constantly reminds me of ongoing assignments.
+A project that constantly reminds me of ongoing assignments & events.

 ## 🗾 Definition